smu-cs-3353/22s-pa03-girvan-newman-project/README.md

 Part 2: https://medium.com/@mikecamdo/community-detection-label-propagation-vs-girvan-newman-part-2-c2fb78726db9

-## How to Build and Execute Python Programs:
+## How to Build and Execute Python Programs

 To Generate your own graphs or to run the football graph follow these two simple steps: